-Stevan Dojčinović is an investigative reporter based in Belgrade.
-He works for the Organized Crime and Corruption Reporting Project (OCCRP).
+Stevan Dojčinović is an investigative reporter based in Belgrade and editor-in-chief of the KRIK.
+He works for the Organized Crime and Corruption Reporting Project (OCCRP) as a regional editor.
 From 2012 to 2015 Stevan was the editor in chief of the Center for Investigative Reporting in Serbia (CINS).
 He has specialized in investigating organized crime, corruption, privatization deals, money laundering, private security agencies and the gambling industry.
 Stevan is the author of the book Šarić − Kako je balkanski kokainski kartel osvojio Evropu about the role of the Balkan mafia in international cocaine smuggling.
 He also teaches journalists how to collect and analyze business data and property records.
-As part of the OCCRP investigative team Stevan won European Press Prize and Global Shining Light Award in 2015.
+As part of KRIK team Stevan won Data Journalism Award in 2017 and as a member of OCCRP investigative team he won European Press Prize and Global Shining Light Award in 2015.
 He was the runner up for the 2015 Duško Jovanović award for the contribution and development of investigative journalism, and won the 2013 Jug Grizelj award for achievement in investigative journalism, the 2011 Daniel Pearl Award for Outstanding International Investigative Reporting and three times the Serbian National Award for investigative reporting, in 2016, 2012 and 2011.

-Bojana Jovanovic is an investigative reporter who covers organized crime and corruption.
+Bojana Jovanovic is an investigative reporter and deputy editor of the KRIK.
 For five years, she was an investigator for the Center for Investigative Reporting in Serbia (CINS).
 Since 2010 she has worked as a contributing investigative reporter for the international non-profit organization Organized Crime and Corruption Reporting Project (OCCRP).
-Bojana received two the National awards for investigative journalism - in 2011 and 2012.
+As part of the KRIK investigative team Bojana won Data Journalism Award in 2017.
+She also received two the National awards for investigative journalism - in 2011 and 2012.
 She trains journalist how to use online resources and databases.

-Dragana Peco works as an investigative journalist at Organized Crime and Corruption Reporting Project (OCCRP) and a staff researcher for the Investigative Dashboard (ID) online platform.
+Dragana Peco works as an investigative journalist at KRIK and Organized Crime and Corruption Reporting Project (OCCRP) and a staff researcher for the Investigative Dashboard (ID) online platform.
 For six years she worked for the Centre for Investigative Reporting of Serbia (CINS).
+As part of the KRIK investigative team Dragana won Data Journalism Award in 2017.
 She received the Balkan Fellowship for Journalistic Excellence 2014 and two National awards for investigative journalism, in 2011, 2014 and 2016.
 Dragana trains in data journalism, data visualization and business research worldwide.

-Jelena Vasic is a investigative reporter who has worked with the Organized Crime and Corruption Reporting Project (OCCRP).
+Jelena Vasic is a project manager at KRIK and investigative reporter who has worked with the Organized Crime and Corruption Reporting Project (OCCRP).
 From 2012 to April 2015 she was a member of journalistic team of the Center for Investigative Reporting in Serbia (CINS).
 She graduated at the Faculty of Political Sciences in Belgrade.
+As part of the KRIK investigative team she won Data Journalism Award in 2017.
 Jelena has won national annual award for investigative journalism in the category of online media for 2013.

-Pavle Petrovic has worked with the Organized Crime and Corruption Reporting Project (OCCRP) since 2013 as a journalist and security specialist.
+Pavle Petrovic works as an investigative reporter at KRIK.
+He has worked with the Organized Crime and Corruption Reporting Project (OCCRP) since 2013 as a journalist and security specialist.
 He graduated from the Security Faculty in Belgrade, and is currently attending a masters program in terrorism, organized crime and security.
+As part of the KRIK investigative team Pavle won Data Journalism Award in 2017.
 He is an instructor of the Soko Combat System, a martial art, since 2009 and his interests are most related to investigative reporting and journalists security.

-Bojana Pavlovic began her career as a journalist in the daily newspaper “Politika”.
+Bojana Pavlovic works as a reporter at KRIK.
+She began her career as a journalist in the daily newspaper “Politika”.
 As an intern she worked in “Transparency Serbia” an NGO dedicated to curbing corruption.
 She started working as an investigative journalist in the Centre for investigative Reporting in Serbia.
+As part of the KRIK investigative team Bojana won Data Journalism Award in 2017.
 Apart from Serbian, she speaks English and Italian.